aleister1102/timetraveller/README.md

-# TimeTraveller
+# 🕰️ TimeTraveller

 TimeTraveller is a command-line tool to interact with the Wayback Machine (archive.org) CDX API.
 It allows you to check for archived snapshots of one or more URLs, retrieve the count of available snapshots, and get a link to the oldest or newest one.

-## Features
+## ✨ Features

-- Check single or multiple URLs.
+-   ✅ Check single or multiple URLs.
-- Accept URLs from command-line arguments or piped via stdin.
+-    Piping accepted: Accept URLs from command-line arguments or piped via stdin.
-- Display count of snapshots and link to the **oldest or newest** snapshot for found URLs.
+-   🔢 Display count of snapshots and link to the **oldest or newest** snapshot for found URLs.
-- Customizable number of concurrent workers (threads).
+-   ⚙️ Customizable number of concurrent workers (threads).
-- Customizable timeout for HTTP requests.
+-   ⏱️ Customizable timeout for HTTP requests.
-- Optional delay between requests to be polite to the API.
+-   ⏳ Optional delay between requests to be polite to the API.
-- Filter out "not found" and error results.
+-   🗑️ Filter out "not found" and error results.
-- Colored output for easy readability.
+-   🌈 Colored output for easy readability.

-## Installation
+## 🛠️ Installation

 ### Prerequisites

 -   Go (version 1.16 or later recommended).

 ### Building from source